-For those driving to the start point, the car park at the beginning of Tantragee Road is the best place to leave your car.
+Tantragee car park is a good place to start.
 From here you can either go up Tantragee Road, head back down Brook Street to the start of Codgers Track, or climb the walkway that heads straight uphill from the car park to link with the trail.
 See map.

 There is a car park at the Maitai Valley Road end before the dam.
 This the best place to start if you are looking to do a return trip to Dun Mountain summit or Coppermine Saddle.
-It’s also a good place to be dropped off if you have transport.
+It’s also a good place to be dropped off if you have transport at the other end.

 Alternatively you could begin at the Maitai end of Tantragee Road, at the car park next to Maitai Motor Camp.
 This reduces the total distance of a full circuit as you won’t need to bike the whole way down the Maitai and back up the Brook Valley (or back over Tantragee Saddle) to return to your car.

 |Length: 11.4 km (via Codgers Track) or 10.3 km (from car park)||Time Required: 2 hr 30 min – 3 hr (walking)|

 You can begin by heading up Codgers Track, which follows the historic rail alignment.
 This will take you along the bottom of Codgers MTB Park and nearly to the top of Tantragee Saddle (2.6 km).
 Alternatively you can begin at the car park at the start of Tantragee Road, where a walkway climbs uphill for 1 km to link with the original rail alignment.